JML Tutorial - Nullable and non-null values and types

 The above modifiers are applicable to local declarations, field declarations, formal parameter declarations, and method return type declarations.

 Here is an example.
-The code
+The following code

 // openjml --esc T_Nullness1.java